Learn about the production, distribution, exhibition, history and theory of film by declaring the interdisciplinary film studies minor from Truman.

 Pull Your Own Focus

-Select fifteen credits from a variety of film courses ranging from the technical to the aesthetic, then cap it off with an internship or a research project and public presentation at a conference of your choice.
+Select 15 credits from a variety of film courses ranging from the technical to the aesthetic, then cap it off with an internship or a research project and public presentation at a conference of your choice.

 You'll learn to approach film from a range of aesthetic, anthropological, cultural, economic, political and social perspectives.
 Explore a variety of genres and approaches to film and practice analyzing films through in-class discussion, written and visual production assignments.